Tautomer

 Care should be taken not to confuse tautomers with depictions of "contributing structures" in chemical resonance.
 Tautomers are distinct chemical species that can be distinguished by their differing atomic connectivities, molecular geometries, and physicochemical and spectroscopic properties, whereas resonance forms are merely alternative Lewis structure (valence bond theory) depictions of a single chemical species, whose true structure is a quantum superposition, essentially the "average" of the idealized, hypothetical geometries implied by these resonance forms.

+The term tautomer is derived from Ancient Greek (tautó) 'the same' and (méros) 'part'.